arekyao/arekyao.github.com/source/_posts/2013-10-02-workflow-engine-in-python.markdown

 Generally, it can work like this:

-a, template ,which define the workflow based on [workflow pattern](http://www.workflowpatterns.com/)
+* a, template ,which define the workflow based on [workflow pattern](http://www.workflowpatterns.com/)
-b, tools  which can transform the template to real object in spiff object c, engine, which is used to make spiff workflow object work like flow,lol
+* b, tools  which can transform the template to real object in spiff object
+* c, engine, which is used to make spiff workflow object work like flow,lol

 However,there is some trap in it. you can make it work by function,complete_all() or complete_next() but you can not know how the flow works by getting ready task, the right way is by callback function

-ps: i was stuck by this for two or three days.
+ps: I was stuck by this for two or three days.

 4, one better example using spiff workflow